 SDG11: Make cities and human settlements inclusive, safe, resilient and sustainable

 Cities are powerful energy transition levers.
-ENGIE develops innovative, integrated and custom solutions to invent the city of the future, in close partnership with local authorities.
+ENGIE develops innovative, integrated and custom solutions to invent better cities today, in close partnership with local authorities.
 Its products and services aim at improving the well-being of residents through urban heating and cooling systems, decentralized low-carbon energy production, green mobility, smart networks, and lighting and security devices.